kazssym/bitbucket-webhook-java/README.md

 The example Java EE web application can simply run anonymously without any configuration, but you can configure the Bitbucket OAuth client credentials by Java system properties or by environment variables.
-If you configure the client credentials, a Login button will appear at the top-right corner of the main page and users can test logins with their Bitbucket accounts.
+If you configure the client credentials, a Login item will appear at the top-right corner of the main page and users can test logins with their Bitbucket accounts.